chroniclesofcode/order-chronicles/README.md

 for the orders.
 Iterating through the orders is very efficient, and I suspect the speed difference would be even more pronounced in a tight orderbook where price levels have many orders within them.
 The inefficiences mostly come from the linked list of price levels - since these levels change so often, I have to do many removals of linkedlists/sets etc, which definitely is the bottleneck.
-I could use a vector for the price levels, but this would probably be another entirely different implementation since I would need to change all the data structures drastically.
+I won't go in depth on why linked lists are slow, but mainly due to your memory structure, cache misses, instruction level parallelism, heap allocation etc. I could use a vector for the price levels, but this would probably be another entirely different implementation since I would need to change all the data structures drastically.
 Also, since the price levels change so much, there could possibly be a lot of O(n) price level restructures, since we have to shift everything around + a lot of different storage changes.
 A note about this implementation